johan162/bayescalc/docs/Userguide.md

 The `.net` format defines probability distributions through conditional probability tables (CPTs) in a Bayesian network structure.
 There are two variants of allowed input file

-  1. For multi-valued variables (also works for Boolean)
+  1. For multi-valued variables (also works for Boolean).
+For a Boolean only network a shorcut format exists that replaces the simplified format for boolean variables that used a slightly different synta,
-  2. A simplified format for boolean variables (**does NOT** work for multi-values variables)
+  2. (Deprecated) A simplified format for boolean variables (**does NOT** work for multi-values variables)

 The enhanced `.net` format allows each variable to have an arbitrary discrete state space instead of assuming all variables are binary.